vyzed-public/deploy-OCI_TechnitiumDNS_rp-NPM/README.md

 ### Objective:

 We want to determine if the default FOSS implementation of Technitium DNS supports RBAC, i.e.
-1. multiple non-related user accounts;
+1. multiple independent user accounts;
-2. each controlling one or more independent DNS usage profiles.
+2. each controlling one or more independent DNS usage profiles;
+3. group aggregation.

 ### Background: